Wire report

 What happened

-According to The Guardian’s source item, ‘A kind of reconnecting with the past’: the Met celebrates the art of the portrait, In a new exhibition, work from artists including Pablo Picasso and Wifredo Lam offer different ways to see what a portrait can represent What exactly is a portrait?
+According to The Guardian’s report, ‘A kind of reconnecting with the past’: the Met celebrates the art of the portrait, In a new exhibition, work from artists including Pablo Picasso and Wifredo Lam offer different ways to see what a portrait can represent What exactly is a portrait?
 At its simplest, it might be an attempt to depict oneself or someone else via a painting.
 But then consider German expressionist Max Beckmann’s masterpiece The Beginning, a triptych of scenes from his childhood, or Cuban artist Wifredo Lam’s Ídolo, a melange of forms based around the goddess Oyá.
 Rooted more in memory and myth than a mere physical likeness, these pieces stretch just what we might decide counts as a portrait.
 Works such as the Beckmann and the Lam – as well as cubist abstractions, an ornate hand mirror, and one of Joan Miró’s pieces of “painting-poetry”, — are all portraits as defined by The Met’s new show The Face of Modern Life, which gathers close to 80 works from the museum’s permanent collection.
 A boiste

 Context

 The development sits in VINI’s Technology file for readers following technology, science, product policy, markets, infrastructure, and the public consequences of innovation.
 The original report is linked so readers can check the source account, follow later updates, and compare new coverage against the first published record.
-The source item is dated 2026-06-03T10:00:18+00:00.
+The report is dated 2026-06-03T10:00:18+00:00.

 What to watch